 I lived this story.

 Thirty-five years later, the damage is permanent.
 Brazil has zero domestic chip fabrication.
 Zero global hardware brands.
 Zero frontier AI companies.
 The Reserva de Mercado didn’t protect the industry.
-It created a greenhouse that collapsed the moment the glass shattered, and all the R&D capability went with it.
-Brazil went from aspiring to technological sovereignty to being a pure technology importer — a consumer of everyone else’s infrastructure.
+It buried it.

 The Nuance — “Everybody Spies” and Why This Is Different